stanislawidzior/LAT2025/README.md

 # HOW TO RUN THE APP
-!please make sure you are running java 17 or it will not work!

-1. inside the root project directory(collection-boxes):
+!please make sure you are running java 17 or it will not work! inside the root project directory(collection-boxes):\
-./mvnw clean install
+1. ./mvnw clean install\
-2.
-java -jar target/collection-boxes-0.0.1-SNAPSHOT.jar
+2. java -jar target/collection-boxes-0.0.1-SNAPSHOT.jar\
 3. to stop: ctrl + C

 # ENDPOINTS
-can be found under: http://localhost:8080/swagger-ui/index.html available currencies values: USD, PLN, EUR
+http://localhost:8080/swagger-ui/index.html here are the enpoints with sample json inputs\ available currencies values: USD, PLN, EUR

 # WHAT I WOULD DO IF I HAD MORE TIME